 - Various PHP notifications including errors, warnings, notices and shutdown errors.

-For WordPress Multisite users, this plugin has some specific alerts that will help you track activity across your entire network.
-With 13 MultiSite specific alerts you be able to monitor for things such as:
+The plugin is also an activity log for WordPress Multisite, so it has specific events that will help you track activity across your entire network.
+So on multisite you’ll be able to monitor things such as:

-- When a user is granted Super Admin privileges.
+- User role changes, such as when a user is granted Super Admin privileges

-- When a theme is activated or deactivated on the network.
+- Themes and plugins are installed and activated or deactivated on the network.

 Audit Log Viewer